MicrosoftDocs/win32/desktop-src/WsdApi/porttype.md

 ---
-Description: Specifies the port type for which code is to be generated. ms.assetid: 8a7762ae-2e39-46e1-b49f-09cae1af9b0d
+description: Specifies the port type for which code is to be generated. ms.assetid: 8a7762ae-2e39-46e1-b49f-09cae1af9b0d
 title: portType element
 ms.topic: reference